Online Pharmacy: Save yourself a phone call - refill your UW Health pharmacy prescription with a few clicks of your computer's mouse.

 Specialized Pediatric Care: American Family Children's Hospital Pharmacy specializes in issues unique to pediatric patients, working with your physician to make the process of giving medication at home easier.

-UW Hospital and Clinics is a nationally recognized leader in the provision of high-quality, patient-centered inpatient pharmacy services.
-Areas of national preeminence include patient safety, innovative use of technology and automation, drug use policy and training future leaders for the profession of pharmacy.
-In 1993, UW Hospital and Clinics was the second hospital in the world to implement a robotic barcode medication dispensing technology.
-In 2001, we were among the first hospitals in the U.S. to implement a handheld wireless barcode medication scanning system used at the patient's bedside that nearly eliminates medication administration errors.
+UW Health is a nationally-recognized leader in the provision of high-quality, patient-centered inpatient pharmacy services.
+Areas of national preeminence include patient safety, innovative use of technology and automation, drug use policy, and training future leaders for the profession of pharmacy.